jlcom/jlcom.github.io/publications.md

 ---

 Below is a selection of my **peer-reviewed articles** and **book chapters**.
-Click on each title to see the abstract and download links.
+Click on each title to find out more.

 ---
 ### 🧩 2025 — *Biodiversity and Conservation*